alishobeiri/Applied-Machine-Learning/README.md

   * IMDB Dataset:
     * 50000 reviews
     * 2 class problem (1 positive, 0 negative)

+Preprocessed data into frequency bag of words representation and binary bag of words representation, comparing performance of each on the classifiers listed below.

 Classifiers used and cross validated for best hyperparameter performance:
 * SVM (linear)